Glutenfree & AIP paleo tigernut (chufa) sugar cookies

-Tigernut flour is a glutenfree, grainfree, legumefree and nutfree flour.
-It’s made from a kind of tuber on the roots of the chufa plant.
-So, despite the name, tigernuts are not nuts!
+- Tigernut flour – Made from a kind of tiers on the roots of the chufa plant.

 How do you use chufa?